Summary and Background Information

 Support and Supervision

-You will be supported and managed by your Regional Director.
+You will be supported and managed by your Regional Lead.
 Further support from the various IOT teams i.e. volunteer management, marketing and communications will be provided as required to team members.
-Regional Directors will also be able to access Operations Support for further assistance.
+Regional Teams will also be able to access Operations Support for further assistance.